PanagiotisPaps/portfolio/README.md

 1. Kremala game in Greek, python
 2. SQL database creation through SSMS and various queries in Greek
 3. Data analysis with python final assigment in Athens univercity of economy and business: Python file and dataset
-4. SSIS and SSAS project in visual studio
+4. SSIS and SSAS project in visual studio : Second assigment in Athens univercity of economy and business